vanboefer/lint_ii/index.md

 For the development of the original LiNT, an empirical comprehension study was done.
 In this study, 2700 Dutch high-school students read 120 texts; their understanding of the texts was assessed using a *cloze test* (fill-in missing words).
 This comprehension dataset was then used by the researchers to fit a [linear regression model](https://en.wikipedia.org/wiki/Linear_regression); the model expresses which features of the text best predict the students' performance in the cloze test.

 The developers of LiNT started with 12 different text features; step-by-step, they eliminated features which were not predictive enough or were highly correlated with other features.
 By the end of this process, they were left with the 4 features: word frequency, syntactic dependency length, number of content words per clause, and proportion of concrete nouns.
-These features predict 74% of the variation in the comprehension dataset (`Adjusted R^2 = 0.74`).
+These features explain 74% of the variance in the comprehension dataset (Adjusted R<sup>2</sup> = 0.74).
 The regression model assigns each of these features a weight (coefficient) and this is the formula used to asses text readability.

 The research on which LiNT is based, including the empirical comprehension study and the development of the model, is described in: